loveshack/import_postcodes/README.md

 2. Download a current extract of OSM UK data and pre-process it using a `download_map_data.sh` script.
 Note that this will download about 1GB of data from [GeoFabrik](http://download.geofabrik.de/europe/)
 3. Run an `import_postcodes.py` to process the data and produce three sets of `.osm` files.
 Note that this is a very slow process and it requires at least 16GB or RAM.
 This is mainly because it uses a slow GeoPandas library (specifically, its `sjoin` function) but rewriting the code using different tools would take more time and effort than occasionally running the script overnight.

+The process took a couple of days using two cores of a 3.6GHz workstation Skylake Xeon system with 32 GB of memory and a magnetic disk, mostly CPU-bound.
+It thrashed badly using four cores.
+(It was too much trouble to install the dependencies on a high-memory HPC node to try going faster.)